MalonHolmes/Tip-Calculator/README.md

 ## Notes

-Following along with the video was simple and fun, sometimes I got too carried away, but it'c cool.
+Following along with the video was simple and fun, sometimes I got too carried away, but it's cool.

 Challenges:
  - Got a "THREAD 1: signal SIGABRT" error, correalating to an NSException.